crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 ### Reconnaissance

 Penetration tests begin with an extensive information gathering phase to build a profile of the target user or system to determine entry points into a computer system.
-In OSINT, “the penetration tester uncovers possible weaknesses and entry points within the security posture of the organization, including the network, applications, website and wireless networks, physical facilities, cloud-based systems, and employees” (cipher.com).&#x20;
+In OSINT, “the penetration tester uncovers possible weaknesses and entry points within the security posture of the organization, including the network, applications, website and wireless networks, physical facilities, cloud-based systems, and employees” (cipher.com).

 Automated OSINT is used by hackers and penetration testers to gather and analyze intelligence about a specific target from social networks, including names, online handles, jobs, friends, likes/dislikes/interactions, locations, pictures, etc. (McLaughlin, 2012).
 Recon-ng and Maltego are intelligence gathering tools designed to facilitate the process of gathering, analyzing, and organizing OSINT.

 Reconnaissance can be passive or active.
 Passive recon involves gathering information from the public domain in places like Internet registries, Google, newspapers, and public records.
 At this stage “the target does not even know generally that they are the subject of surveillance.”
 Active recon involves social engineering and “anything that requires the hacker to interact with the organization” (Walker, 2017, p.
 45).
-The vast majority of OSINT activity is passive in nature.&#x20;
+The vast majority of OSINT activity is passive in nature.

 Recon involves collating technical information on an organization’s public-facing systems.
 “Internet registries, coupled with services such as Shodan or VPN Hunter, can highlight and identify an organization’s Web servers, mail servers, remote access endpoints and many other Internet-facing devices.”
 Recon methods include “gathering of competitive intelligence, using search engines, perusing social media sites, participating in the ever-popular dumpster dive, gaining network ranges, and raiding DNS for information” (Walker, 2017, p.
-44).&#x20;
+44).

 Faircloth (2011) proposes an iterative five stage reconnaissance phase: Intelligence Gathering, Footprinting, Human Recon, Verification, and Vitality.
 Table 17: Five Phases of Reconnaissance outlines the intelligence objectives, output (deliverables), and intelligence resources and tools for each phase.
 The last phase (Vitality) can be omitted in passive reconnaissance.